jesse23/flutter-example/README.md

 ```

 ## Release
-To build for production, first run `npm run build`.
+To build for production, run `npm run build`.

 The output directory, `build` contains a `package.json` pointing to the built
 application, and can be run as follows: